 - other lymphatic tissue.

-The bone marrow is the spongy material in the middle of bones.
+The bone marrow is also part of the lymphatic system.
+Bone marrow is the spongy material in the middle of bones.
 It makes:

 - red blood cells, which carry oxygen from your lungs to other cells in your body